mrunmayee17/Transaction-Analysis/README.md

-# Transaction Network Analysis Application
+# Transaction Network Analysis using GraphRAG

 An interactive web application for analyzing and visualizing transaction networks to detect potential fraud patterns and suspicious activities.